 First off, sandflies in New Zealand are not actually sandflies.
 Rather, these pesky little bugs are female black flies more thirsty for blood than a dehydrated vampire.
-If you plan on going outside, or opening a window, in the Westland region (i.e. the whole West Coast) of New Zealand’s South Island, you will encounter sandflies.
+If you plan on going outside or opening a window, in the Westland region (i.e. the whole West Coast) of New Zealand’s South Island, you will encounter sandflies.
+Getting bitten by sandflies is not fun and sand flies are extremely annoying but fortunately getting bitten by a sandfly is not a health risk.
+The species you find in New Zealand don’t carry any infectious or transmittable diseases.

 True, they are more prevalent in the bush (read: woods) than in the cities but contact with these annoying pests is inevitable.